Born 2015 (birthday celebrated September 23)

 Meredith is an adventurous Jersey cow who has been able to lead a very different life than most other cows bred for dairy production.
 Like her three companions, she came to our sanctuary on November 2, 2018 from Farm Sanctuary‘s Northern California shelter.
-Meredith likes to have adventures with her best bud Nutmeg and we can’t wait to see what they get up to at their new sanctuary home.
+Meredith has an independent streak, though she’s tight with her herd.
+She enjoys having her neck scratched by her caregivers and will stretch it out as far as she can while being scratched.

 Meredith’s mom Honey, along with Betsy, were dairy cows purchased for a reality TV series called “Utopia”.
 Meredith was born on set and originally called “Ca$h Cow” by the crew.
 When the show was cancelled, the veterinarian and the show’s producer didn’t want to send Meredith and her family back into the dairy industry.
 Seeking an alternative, they found Farm Sanctuary.